Understanding the Impact of Colour in Commercial Spaces

 Meeting Rooms

 Green is an excellent choice for meeting rooms.
-Green is considered the color of concentration and collaboration.
+Green is considered the colour of concentration and collaboration.
 Include some green in boardrooms and meeting rooms to ensure things are done correctly.

 Break Spaces